Eastern Police District

 The Eastern Police District (EPD) is a police district command under the National Capital Region Police Office (NCRPO) of the Philippine National Police (PNP) serves the cities named Mandaluyong, Marikina, Pasig, and San Juan as its law enforcement agency.
-The headquarters located at Pasig.
+The headquarters are located at in Pasig.

 History

 The police departments of Mandaluyong, Marikina, Pasig, and San Juan are merged to form the Eastern Police District (EPD), by virtue of the creation of the Integrated National Police in 1975 by Presidential Decree No. 765.

 Lists of chiefs

 The following list only started from 2003: